CharlieInRain/docs-site/docs/smart-chain/wallet/manual.md

-# How to manually install the Binance Chain Extension Wallet
+# How to manually install the BNB Beacon Chain Extension Wallet

 ## Download the zip file